ALIHATARIQ01/Image_Recognition-Cats_vs_Dogs-/README.md

 Model to model.pkl

-Visualizations (boxplot.png, Cats_correlation.png, Dogs_correlation.png)
+Visualizations:

+boxplot.png

+Cats_correlation.png

+Dogs_correlation.png

 🔍 Predict a Single Image
-bash
-Copy
-Edit

 python main.py
 Choose predict when prompted.

-Enter path to a .png test image, for example:
+Enter the path to a .png test image, for example:

-bash
-Copy
-Edit
 data/test/dogs/45.png
 Output:

-csharp
-Copy
-Edit
 [RESULT] This is a DOG.
 🧠 Neural Network Architecture
 Implemented manually in model.py: